3dcitydb/3dcitydb-docs/source/impexp/export.rst

 .. caution::
-  While CityGML files can be written in a streaming fashion (i.e., one top-level feature after the other) that allows for a low memory footprint, large parts of a CityJSON file must be kept in main memory before the entire file can be written to the file system.
+  While CityGML files can be written in a streaming fashion (i.e., one top-level feature after the other), which allows for keeping the memory footprint low, large parts of a CityJSON file must be kept in main memory before the entire file can be written to the file system.
   In order to avoid memory issues when exporting to CityJSON, it is